GriefSmith/Ctranslator/README.md

 - Maximum 50 text elements per translation session
 - 500 character limit per text element (MyMemory API)
 - 10,000 words per day (free tier)
+- Currently only Spanish → English (bidirectional coming soon)
 - Font styles are preserved by Canva but not explicitly managed by the app
 - Requires manual layout adjustment if translated text is longer/shorter

+## Contributing

+Ctranslator is open to collaboration!
+We're actively working on:

+- Bidirectional translation (ES ↔ EN)
+- Multi-language support
+- AI-enhanced translations

+If you'd like to contribute, please reach out or submit a PR.

 ## Tips